 Esophageal adenocarcinoma (EAC) is characterized by a poor prognosis with an overall 5-year survival below 15-20%, which is even worse in patients diagnosed at late stages.
 Upper endoscopy is increasingly utilized for detection of the premalignant condition of EAC, i.e., Barrett’s esophagus with dysplasia.
 However, a universal screening strategy, even in patients with reflux, is infeasible given the considerable costs and risk of complications, and the low incidence.
 Identifying a limited group of individuals at high absolute risk of EAC for endoscopic screening is a more feasible strategy.
 We have been developing, validating, and assessing risk prediction models for EAC based on information on a panel of readily identifiable risk factors, which could identify high-risk individuals who may benefit from tailored endoscopic screening or future prevention strategies.

 I am currently the main supervisor of one PhD student, Mr. Sirus Rabbani, and co-supervisor of two PhD students, Qiaoli Wang and Jiaojiao Zheng, in our research group.
-Their main supervisor is Prof. Jesper Lagergren, and they are both sponsored by the China Scholarship Council (CSC).

 Study design in clinical research (KI PhD course 2980, previously 1794)